On Sunday night at

 Richard Gere wears a Giorgio Armani shirt.

-Robert Pattinson in Good Time
+Robert Pattinson in

 "Growing up, I was pretty much a dork.
 I really liked playing Warhammer, but I never actually figured out the rules.
 I just made up my own.
 So I never played with anybody else, because I was playing by my own rules.
 I was alone a lot."